 I hope my entries have helped you find your relations or has been helpful in your genealogical project.
 If you would like me to transfer a memorial to further your efforts, please ask.

-I am writing a book on my grandfather's WWI, 318th Field Hospital, 305th Sanitary Train, 80th Division.
-I could use some assistance finding the remaining 10 unit members (listed below).
+I have written a book on my grandfather's WWI, 318th Field Hospital, 305th Sanitary Train, 80th Division.
+I could still use some assistance finding the remaining 10 unit members (listed below).
 So far I have found 82 soldiers - see my virtual cemetery.
-Please email me if you confirm a burial location of any of the nine:
+Please email me if you confirm a burial location of any of the ten:

 Rank-Name, WWI Address, State, Born, other information to help search; FAG# included for eight of the ten.